 The different sections of this article have been assembled into the following table of contents.

 The first thing to keep in mind before choosing the USA as our destination country for surrogacy is that there is no federal law that governs surrogacy arrangements across the country, but it varies by state.
 For this reason, our advice is that you pay special attention to the legality of this treatment in the US state of your choice according to your family type.

 States where surrogacy is allowed

 By surrogacy-friendly states we refer to those US states where no law governs surrogacy arrangements currently, but case law indicates that courts are usually favorable to their performance.
 We recommend that you pay special attention when doing it in one of these states, as the risk for complications to arise is higher.
-Alaska, Georgia, Colorado, Idaho, North Carolina, Minnesota, Maryland, Montana, New Mexico, North Dakota, Rhode Island, and Wyoming are included in this group.
+Alaska, Georgia, Colorado, Idaho, North Carolina, Minnesota, Maryland, Montana, New Mexico, North Dakota, Rhode Island, Wyoming and Washington are included in this group.

 States where surrogacy is not allowed

 Those states that have not been mentioned in none of the sections listed above are the ones that ban surrogacy arrangements, including Arizona, Michigan, New York, Indiana, Kansas, Louisiana, and Nebraska.
 Surrogacy is even considered a criminal offence in some of them.